Time-space Trade-offs in Population Protocols for the Majority Problem: A Note on Uniformity

-\ProtocolUniformMajority{s} is identical to \ProtocolClockedEMS{s} when using the phase clock \ProtocolPhaseClock{\infty} (i.e., the phase clock cannot overflow) with \ProtocolFormJunta/ instead of \ProtocolFormJuntaExt/.
-Using the original junta instead of ours has the drawback of making it impossible to recycle the $\LDAUOmicron{\log\log n}$ junta states, since nodes do not know whey they completed forming the junta (cf.~\cref{sec:phase_clock}).
-However, since \ProtocolFormJuntaExt/ is inherently non-uniform, this is unavoidable when aiming for a uniform version of \ProtocolClockedEMS{s}.
+\item The phase clock uses \ProtocolFormJunta/ instead of \ProtocolFormJuntaExt/. \end{enumerate} Using the original junta instead of ours has the drawback that nodes must remember their level from the junta calculation indefinitely.
+However, since protocol \ProtocolFormJuntaExt/ is inherently non-uniform, this seems unavoidable when aiming for a uniform protocol.

-There is one more subtle change: the spoiling phenomenon described for \ProtocolFormJunta/ in \cref{sec:junta_creation} (see also~\cite{DBLP:conf/soda/GasieniecS18}): Any inactive node with level $\geq 1$ is marked until it encounters a node on a higher level.
-Then it becomes unmarked and spoiled (spoiling any active node encountering it).
-Between becoming active and being spoiled, such a node basically runs a phase clock \enquote{on a lower level} (which might run too fast).
-Thus, whenever a node becomes spoiled it is also \emph{reset}: the node resets its phase clock phase to $0$ and its load to $\pm 1$, depending on its initial opinion (this requires an extra bit to store the initial opinion).
-Since the clock on the largest level $L^*$ spreads via a one-way epidemic (cf.~\cref{sec:phase_clock}), we can choose the constant phase clock parameter $m$ such that, \whp, all nodes are running the correct phase clock before the $L^*$-phase clock starts a new round for the first time. }
+For the sake of completeness, we give a brief description of \ProtocolFormJunta/, using slightly different wording and notation than in~\cite{DBLP:conf/soda/GasieniecS18}, in order to fit it into our framework\footnote{ Technically, the described protocol differs slightly from the one in~\cite{DBLP:conf/soda/GasieniecS18}: The first interaction of a node is slightly changed – as described in \cref{sec:junta-calculation} – in order to enable us to prove a lower bound on the maximum level reached by any node.
+This property is not required for the uniform protocol, so one could use the original junta protocol from~\cite{DBLP:conf/soda/GasieniecS18}. }.
+We also describe how the phase clock is adapted to the changed junta protocol.
+Afterward, we give the proof of \cref{thm:majority:stabilizing:uniform}.

+\paragraph{Description of \ProtocolUniformMaj{s}} As our junta protocol \ProtocolFormJuntaExt/, protocol \ProtocolFormJunta/ is based on the level calculation described in \cref{sec:level-calculation}.
+Recall that the level calculation uses a level $l$, an activity bit $a$, and the transition function described by \cref{eq:level-calculation}.
+In addition to the level $l$ and activity bit $a$, each node stores a \emph{marker bit} $b \in \set{0, 1}$ (indicating whether the node assumes to be in the junta or not) and a \emph{defeated bit} $d \in \set{0, 1}$.
+Initially, all nodes have $b = 0$ and $d = 0$.
+A node that just became inactive at a level $l \geq 1$ sets $b$ to $1$.
+If an inactive node at level $l \geq 1$ encounters a node on a higher level, it becomes \emph{defeated}: it sets $d$ to $1$, $b$ to $0$, and will from now on simply adopt the larger level during any interaction (not changing any of its other state values related to the junta).
+If encountered by another node in the level calculation, a defeated node is treated as if it were in state $(0, 0)$, independent of its actual level counter $l$.

+\paragraph{Phase Clocks on different Levels \& Reset} Compared to \ProtocolFormJuntaExt/, any (inactive) node starts with the belief of being in the junta until it becomes defeated by a node from a higher level.
+This ensures that the junta is never empty.
+However, when used in the phase clock protocol, there will be a large number of nodes in the junta for the first few interactions (until lower-level nodes become defeated), causing the phase clock to run too fast.